 The ultimate goal, of course, is to develop the student's way of thinking to the point that they don't need a tutor any more, ready to incorporate whatever learning and life throw at them into a pursuit of their own developed interests.

 What I do when I am not tutoring

 I am always either reading or writing - over the next few years I intend to develop some of my short stories into novels.
 Several novels I encountered when I was younger revealed to me new possibilities for what writing can do - Cormac McCarthy's 'The Road' and Max Porter's 'Grief is the Thing With Feathers' - and I've spent a lot of time thinking about why these works impacted me so much.
-More recently I've been exploring the poetry of Carol Ann Duffy and Anne Carson.
+More recently I've been delving into the poetry of T.S.
+Eliot and Anne Carson.

 I'm also starting an independent zine publication with a friend from my masters course - writing about football by people who don't care about football at all.
 (I am nonetheless a big football fan.)
 Aside from literary hobbies, I'm a musician - grade 8 violin, guitar, piano, and some experience with software music production - and try to be as involved in London's vibrant music culture as possible.